The Indian Pueblo Cultural Center, Shumakolowa Native Arts & Pueblo Harvest are open 7 days a week.

 Indian Pueblo Cultural Center Museum:

 Monday - Sunday: 9:00 am-5:30 pm or online 24 hours a day

 The Indian Pueblo Cultural Center is closed on New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day & Christmas Day.

 Wheelchairs are available free of charge on a first come, first served basis at our Guest Relations desks.

 All areas of the ground floor are wheelchair accessible.
-This includes the Indian Pueblo Cultural Center’s exhibition galleries, the courtyard and Native American dances, Pueblo Harvest Cafe and Shumakolowa Native Arts.
+This includes the Indian Pueblo Cultural Center’s exhibition galleries, the courtyard and Native American dances, Pueblo Harvest and Shumakolowa Native Arts.

 Strollers can be used in all buildings.